taxjar/vat_check/README.md

 }
 ```

-Response if VAT ID is formatted correctly but the service timed out
+Response if VAT ID is formatted correctly but the service timed out:
 ```
 TaxJarVat.validate('GB333289454')
 {